cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Thriving Rhino

-Equivalent cards to Thriving Rhino (Green, creature, +1/+1 counter focus):
+Equivalent cards to Thriving Rhino (green creature with +1/+1 counter synergy):

 Results: